McGillX/edx_data_research/README.md

 ####ii.
 Master Database for Tracking Logs

-All tracking logs are stored in the Master database.
-From this data set, course specifc tracking logs are extracted and stored in a course specific database.

-tracking log data provided by edX is logged on a daily basis.
+- Tracking log data provided by edX is logged on a daily basis.
 The log files are not course specific.
+- All tracking logs are stored in the Master database.
+- Course specifc tracking logs are extracted and stored in a course specific database.

-Master Database structure
+Master Database structure:

-Database name: tracking_logs
+- Database name: tracking_logs
- Collection: tracking
+- Collection: tracking

 Migrate tracking logs to Master Database - [parsing/tracking_logs](parsing/tracking_logs)
  1. Run mongod
  2. Run [load_tracking_logs_to_mongo.py](parsing/tracking_logs/load_tracking_logs_to_mongo.py)

    ```
-   python load_tracking_logs_to_mongo.py <database_name> <collection_name> <path_to_directory>
+   python load_tracking_logs_to_mongo.py <database_name> <collection_name> <path_to_directory_containing_trackings_logs>
    ```